 Emrick, North Dakota is a tiny town in Wells County, about half way between Carrington and Harvey.
 Emrick was originally named Doland, but the name was changed to avoid confusion with a town in South Dakota.
 Emrick never held more than 25 people.

-R. David Adams continuted these photos of Emrick, and his captions accompany the photos.
+R. David Adams shared these photos of Emrick, and his captions accompany the photos.

 Welcome to Emrick.
 The Main street is in the back where the buildings are lined up.